dmarticus/dmarticus.github.io/_posts/2020-11-15-building-a-fantasy-football-draft-assistance-algorithm-part-2.md

 Now that I had my `.csv` file full of players and their projections, I now wanted to turn this data into DAsHA proper -- I wanted a tool that could take (a) the draft order and (b) players already picked as inputs and return the best possible players per position.
 Here's how I went about doing that.

+## Getting Started

-For starters, I had to do a little bit of data cleanup so that the player scores were displaye in a user-friend way.
+For starters, I did a bit of data cleanup so that the player scores could be displayed in a user-friend way.
 I also had to import all the necessary libraries to run my model.
-Enter my second Jupyter Notebook!
+Enter my second Jupyter Notebook: `DAsHA_User_Interface`!

 ```python
 import numpy as np